Botao-An/AAU_Net_revised/readme.md

-3. We give a demo of simulation for you to test the performance of AAU-Net initially.
+3. Besides a demo of simulation, we also provided some previous prepared datasets for further analysis.